 Natural flavors are far better and can provide interesting taste options without the problems associated with artificial sweeteners and flavors.
 If you’re looking for a sweetened collagen supplement, look for stevia leaf extract and stay away from aspartame, sucralose, saccharin, and sugar alcohols like erythritol.

 Sometimes, there’s more to a collagen supplement than just flavoring and peptides.
 In cases like these, it’s important to take a closer look at the ingredients to see what else is in the collagen supplement.

 A superfood combo can provide benefits on top of the collagen supplement, though one with vitamin C would be best.

 As mentioned previously, vitamin C would be a welcome addition to any collagen product since it can help the body synthesize collagen.
 If you’re eating a healthy diet and/or taking a multivitamin, it’s not necessary to have a high amount, but it should be present.

-- “Low molecular weight” on the label because peptides are easily absorbable.
+- Look for “low molecular weight” because peptides are easily absorbable.

 - Pasture-raised, grass-fed beef

 - Take collagen with at least 50 mg of vitamin C to assist with collagen synthesis.